Parks & Open Spaces

 The other half is a deep hollow surrounded on three sides by mature trees and there is a path and handrail to walk to the bottom.

-This long distance route starts at Station Road by the Railway Hotel and within Glenfield follows the old railway embankment, for the most part running alongside Rothley Brook.
+This long distance route starts at Station Road by the Railway Hotel.
+Within Glenfield it follows the old railway embankment, for the most part running alongside Rothley Brook.
 The embankment slopes and the edges of the brook are well wooded and this creates a wonderful wildlife corridor and in many ways a linear park.
 It is maintained by the County Council.

 It can be used in conjunction with other paths to create very attractive largely off-road circular walks around the village.
 It starts nearly opposite the path through Station Park which itself comes out only a few yards from the start of the path past the old railway tunnel and down to the A50.

 As the Ivanhoe way continues towards the south, it unfortunately runs alongside the industrial estate.
-If you just look out to the left over the Rothley Brook you see the wildest stretch of the rivulet which abounds with wild life including kingfishers.
-Beyond the brook is at present open farmland and the remains of an old watermill.
-Some of this land is to be developed but the area of flood plain alongside the brook will be turned into amenity land with public access allowing people to walk both sides of it.
+At this point if you look out to the left over the Rothley Brook you see the wildest stretch of this rivulet which abounds with wild life including kingfishers.
+Beyond the brook is open farmland and the remains of an old watermill.
+Further south and between the brook and the new warehousing, the area of flood plain alongside the brook has been turned into amenity land with public access allowing people to walk both sides of it.

 This is by far the largest green space in the village.
 It also adjoins the playing fields of the primary school and then the Churchyard and allotments creating a large green space for wildlife.
 The park itself is owned by the Parish Council and is made up of a number of different areas.
 There is an enclosed bowls green; all weather pitches with lighting, for football etc; an enclosed young children's play area with a large selection of equipment and a large grassed area, gently undulating.

-The southern boundary is a well treed, occasionally wet ditch and there are scattered trees around the edges of the area which is otherwise used for casual sport and games.
+The southern boundary is well treed and there are scattered trees around the edges of the area which is otherwise used for casual sport and games.
 In recent years the Parish Council has also acquired a small plot of land in the south east corner to allow an entrance into the park from the newer parts of the village.
 A newly surfaced path from this entrance through the park has been created, complete with illuminated bollards and additional seating and creates a good route to the primary school.
-Two teenagers shelters and various pieces of outside gym equipment have been installed near to the play area in Ellis Park.
-Further waster bins are to be provided for this area (Sept 2017) and an additional light column is proposed for installation at the Hayfield Close end of the Park at the end of October 2017.
+Two teenagers shelters and various pieces of outside gym equipment have been installed near to the play area.

-Wilson Bowden has recently given the Parish Council a plot of land off Mill Lane which we have developed into an informal kick-about area.
+Owned by the Parish Council this is a plot of land off Mill Lane which we developed into an informal play area.
 Soft planting has been installed around its edge and once the grass develops we hope to mow a path to make an attractive walking area.
-We also hope to provide some seating and, just off the Rothley Brook; it should attract some wildlife.
+Just off the Rothley Brook; it should attract some wildlife.

 There are also a number of other smaller greens and open spaces including flood relief basins, some with ponds.
 These are owned by several organisations including Severn Trent and the Blaby District Council.

 In addition on the southern edge of the village and skirting part of the golf course there is a large copse of mature trees with a maze of small footpaths.
 There is a formal right of way through it going east which goes round the golf course.
 Although this is badly overgrown it can be followed just inside the golf course and the small bramble covered hill beside it is a haven for wildlife.
-Similarly if you wish to walk right round the course there is on the west side of the golf course an informal path through Fishley Belt, an avenue of mature woodland.
-The formal route crosses the actual course but for over 20 years people have avoided this risk and the nuisance to the golfers by skirting the course through these trees.
-This element of the circuit route will be formalised when the Wilson Bowden development is completed.
-The golf course is Leicester City owned but the ownerships of the fringe are uncertain.
+Similarly if you wish to walk right round the course there is on the west side of the golf course a path through Fishley Belt, an avenue of mature woodland.

 It is Parish Council policy to strive to maintain the green acreage within the village and preserve the green wedge between the village and neighbouring communities and to actively promote bio-diversity within the village.
 The Council seeks to protect all areas of its own land recognised for its wildlife importance and to use any influence it may have on other landowners, and to promote and support such activities by third parties.
 The Council seeks to preserve and enhance the wildlife in its locality for future generations.

-To this end it has a set of Trees Guidelines and produces an annual report/inventory of the state of the wildlife and environment of the village.
+To this end it appoints Tree Wardens and has a set of Trees Guidelines and produces an annual report/inventory of the state of the wildlife and environment of the village.

-There is a lozenge of land between Ratby Lane and the M1 which will be re-landscaped at the end of the Wilson Bowden development project and will become amenity land.
-A right of way will be diverted to a more attractive line through this area and there will be other smaller green spaces and green corridors through the new developments allowing space for walking between each patch of green.
+There is a block of land between Ratby Lane and the M1 which will be re-landscaped at the end of the Wilson Bowden development project and will become amenity land.
+A right of way will be diverted to a more attractive line through this area.
+Excess soils from the development are being used to create hills in this area.
+The path will eventually link the footpaths round the old golf course to the Ivanhoe Way and Brookside Meadow and the wider countryside beyond including the National Forest.